 Unfortunately, the more complaints happen, the worse your sender reputation becomes.

-You must unsubscribe or remove everyone who complains of your email, preventing them from receiving your messages in the future and thus minimizing the number of complaints against you.
+You must unsubscribe or remove everyone who complains about your email, preventing them from receiving your messages in the future and thus minimizing the number of complaints against you.

 If your IP address is rather new or if you have not sent a lot of emails from it yet, the IP has little or no existing reputation.
 It is OK if you do not start blasting big email campaigns one day.